Who takes language placement exams at Gettysburg College?+

 If students do not take a particular language their first year, they may unfortunately curtail their chances of taking that language in following years.

 You should take a required placement exam for any of the languages that you studied for more than one year in high school that the College offers, and then enroll in a first-level course for the new language that you desire to study.
+For some languages, such as Italian Studies, if you do not enroll in a section of a beginning level your first semester, your chances to enroll as a sophomore are drastically reduced.
 If you only studied Latin in high school, and you do not wish to continue to study it here, enroll in another first-year language course.

 Below is list of contact information for the administrative assistants of each language; they will forward student questions to faculty members who will answer them.